stjohnlau711/Quote-API-Express.js-Practice/README.md

 # Quote-API-Express.js-Practice

+- cd into program
+- npm install
-Use Postman to test API, frontend tool built with React but not uploaded
+- use Postman to test API, frontend tool built with React but not uploaded